 Many people who struggle with alcohol problems put their lives at risk for serious health complications.
 Alcohol affects a person physically and mentally.
 Neurotransmitters in a person’s brain release dopamine and create a pleasurable euphoric effect.
 Drugs and alcohol eventually take over the brain’s control of body movement, thinking, coordination, and memory.

-Consequences of drug and alcohol use
+Consequences of Drug and Alcohol Use

 Drugs and alcohol impair a person’s ability to react, reason, and think clearly.
 When a person loses control of his or her body, there is an increased risk of accidents and death.
 Drugs and alcohol also lead to serious health complications such as liver failure, heart attack, brain damage, and death.
 People who live with depression and addiction need to have both conditions treated simultaneously for the best success in recovery.
 Depression and addiction are treatable as a dual diagnosis.

-The Fort Worth Recovery umbrella covers medically supervised detox, as well as residential programs for men and women alike.
-Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as:
+Our Fort Behavioral Health team is ready to help.
+We can provide medically supervised detox, as well as residential programs for men and women alike.
+Our programs are abstinence-based and combine a 12-step program approach with a strong mental health component, integrating cutting-edge techniques such as: